VineetGK/GRAM-jurisdictional/README.md

-# GRAM for Law: Generic + Region-Adaptive Module Legal LLM
+# GRAM for Law: Gradient Routed Auxiliary Modules Legal LLM

 A modular legal language model with jurisdiction-specific adapters (US, EU, General) built on a shared Transformer core using LoRA.